 🚶 Cuenca is an extremely walkable city.
 If you’re of decent health, then using your own two feet can be the best way to get around town.

 🚕 To get further afield, consider taxis, which are generally honest and cheap.
-Just make sure they’re using the meter.
-Note: there is no Uber or rideshare service in Cuenca.
+Just make sure they’re using the meter or agree on a price.
+Note: there is currently no Uber or rideshare service in Cuenca.

 🚎 Also, consider the Cuenca Tranvia.
 After much delay, Cuenca’s brand new tramway, the first of its kind in Ecuador, is scheduled to begin operating for public use in 2019.

 The Spanish word for lunch is“Almuerzo.”
 But throughout Ecuador, it takes on a slightly different meaning, as restaurants offering almuerzos are generally dishing out a 3-course set menu of soup, a main w/ sides, dessert, and juice.
 Almuerzo prices typically range $2.00-$3.50.
 The incredible values are very common in Cuenca.